 - As a suit of biological Powered Armor, the Guyver has this trope as a safety feature.
 If the owner receives catastrophic brain damage, psychic attack, or emotional trauma, the suit goes into a killing frenzy to protect them while it restores their grey matter.
 Poor Sho though, has this happen while fighting his Brainwashed and Crazy dad.

-- The eponymous Index has a literal safe-mode installed onto her, that activates any time the main consiousness goes down.
+- The eponymous Index has a literal safe-mode installed into her, that activates anytime the main consiousness goes down.
 The computer analogy is quite literal.
 The safe-mode even shouts out status messages.

 - Touma in his fight with Vento, in which he was being trashed around up to the point where they were next to one of the people he wanted to keep safe.
 When one stray shot that would have killed a few dozen civilians was blocked by the person he wanted to protect, we discover that he was worried sick about collateral demage and wasn't fighting at full capacity.